EXPLAINER-When and how will COVID-19 vaccines become available? | Health

 In the European Union, it is up to each country in the 27-member bloc to start distributing vaccines to their populations.
 WHO WOULD GET AN APPROVED VACCINE AND WHEN IN THE UNITED STATES?

-Upon authorization from the U.S. Food and Drug Administration (FDA), the CDC has said first in line for vaccinations would be about 21 million healthcare workers and 3 million residents in long-term care facilities.
-The U.S. FDA is set to meet on Dec.
-10 to discuss whether to recommend emergency use authorization of the Pfizer/BioNTech vaccine.
+The U.S. Food and Drug Administration (FDA) will make a decision on emergency use authorization on the Pfizer/BioNTech vaccine in days or weeks after a panel of outside advisors meets on Dec.
+10 to discuss whether to recommend it.
+The FDA often but not always follows the panel's advice.
+Upon FDA authorization, the CDC is planning that first in line for vaccinations would be about 21 million healthcare workers and 3 million residents in long-term care facilities.

 Essential workers, a group of 87 million people who do crucial jobs that cannot be done from home, are the likely next group.
 This includes firefighters, police, school employees, transport workers, food and agriculture workers and food service employees.
 Around 100 million adults with high-risk medical conditions and 53 million adults over the age of 65, also considered at higher risk of severe disease, are the next priority.